 Go there and click on the blue play button to see how flight cancellations have played over time, and how the flood in Houston has affected Dallas as well.
 Click on the airport’s donut to see what routes are most affected.
 Frequent fliers like myself rely on tools like this

 The main takeaway for me, to both Elizabeth’s piece and Jon’s book, is making clear that Google and Facebook are at the heart of today’s personal data extraction industry, and that this industry defines (as well as supports) much of our lives online.

 Our data, and data about us, is the crude that Facebook and Google extract, refine and sell to advertisers.
-This by itself would not be a Bad Thing if it were done with our clearly expressed (rather than implied and checked off) permission, and if we had our own valves to control personal data flows with scale across all the companies we deal Continue reading "How the personal data extraction industry ends"
+This by itself would not be a Bad Thing if it were done with our clearly expressed (rather than merely implied) permission, and if we had our own valves to control personal data flows with scale across all the companies we deal with, rather Continue reading "How the personal data extraction industry ends"

 Then, at the close of the 60s, it trailed off.
 Not that it ever went away, but it clearly retreated.
-(At least in books, which Google doesn’t track past 2008, which is when I guess they quit scanning them.)

 While I’m recovering more slowly than I’d like from some minor eye surgery, reading is too much of a chore; but searching for stuff isn’t.
 So here’s a list of articles and postings leveraging public photos I’ve shared, Creative Commons licensed to require only attribution.
 Always interesting to see where these turn up: